johnstonskj/rust-ci/README.md

   script: ci/bin/cargo-publish.sh
 ```

-For an example, see the repo [rust-financial](https://github.com/johnstonskj/rust-financial).
+For a live example, see the repo [rust-financial](https://github.com/johnstonskj/rust-financial).